 Households typically derive their livelihood from a diverse set of activities including agriculture, livestock, wage employment, non-farm enterprises, small pieces of land where they can grow vegetables and fruit trees and so on.
 Poultry is one of the many sources of livelihoods and studies from several parts of the world have reported the contribution of household poultry within a 5 to 15 percent range.
-In the survey conductd for this study, poultry production was found to contribute about 7 percent for desi birds and 10 percent for Kuroiler keeping households The main sources of income were nonfarm enterprises, casual wages and agriculture - together they accounted for over 70 percent of the household income.
+In the survey conducted for this study, poultry production was found to contribute about 7 percent for desi birds and 10 percent for Kuroiler keeping households.
+The main sources of of income were non-farm enterprises11, casual wages and agriculture - together they accounted for over 70 percent of the household income.
 Only 5-7 percent of the households had a family member with a regular job.
 Interestingly, the contribution from other activities-agriculture, non-farm enterprises, etc was lower than that for households keeping desi birds.
-This could mean that poorer landless households found it more worthwhile to rear Kuroilers than those who had some land or other means of livelihood support.
+This could mean that poorer landless households found it more worthwhile to rear Kuroilers than those who had some land or other means of livelihood support (Figures 4.19 and 4.20)12.